dojot/docs/source/security/mqtt-tls.rst

   1514550332: OpenSSL Error: error:140940E5:SSL routines:ssl3_read_bytes:ssl handshake failure

-If this happens, try to establish connection using 'openssl client', as it is more verbose in error description.
+If this happens, try to establish connection using 'openssl client', as it is more verbose in its error description.

 .. code-block:: bash